Copyright © kwickLabsii. All rights reserved

 "Gunny" A "Barge" Shot "Pack-In Sled"

-note: The above story is a slightly edited version of the original journal entries recorded in 2012.
+note: The above is a slightly edited version of the original journal entries recorded in 2012.

-The day before Gunny made the great retrieve ended with some difficulty.
+There was one day during this time frame that ended with some difficulty.
 Here's "The rest of the story".
-Hunting alone can be an adventure........some good and others "not so much".
+Hunting alone can be an adventure....some good and others "not so much".